braydonf/nostr-key-change/README.md

 #### Key Revocation
 * Upon a valid key revocation:
-  * All future events, as determined when it was received and not the date on the event, of a revoked public key MUST be rejected except for another _Key Migration and Revocation Event_.
+  * All future events, as determined when it was received and not the date on the event, of a revoked public key MUST be rejected except for another _Key Revocation Event_.
 This is to ensure that if a key is compromised and a fraudulent event is made, an honest event can also be made and broadcast.
   * All events of a revoked public key MAY be deleted.
 The time-frame that events are deleted MAY be defined by an agreed upon terms between client and relay.
-* For denial-of-service mitigation, a relay MAY require proof-of-work, a small fee or another solution to continue to write _Key Migration and Revocation Events_.
+* For denial-of-service mitigation, a relay MAY require proof-of-work, a small fee or another solution to continue to write _Key Revocation Events_.
 This SHOULD be determined by the terms agreed upon by the client and relay.

 ## User Metadata Attestation Event